floneum/floneum/interfaces/language-model/docs/model.md

 # use kalosm::language::*;
 # #[tokio::main]
 # async fn main() {
+// First create a model.
+Task can work with any type of model, but chat models tend to work better let model = Llama::new_chat().await.unwrap();
 // Create a new task that
 let task = Task::new("You take a long description and summarize it into a single short sentence");
 let output = task.run("You can define a Task with a description then run it with an input.
 The task will cache the description to repeated calls faster.
-Tasks work with both chat and non-chat models, but they tend to perform significantly better with chat models.");
+Tasks work with both chat and non-chat models, but they tend to perform significantly better with chat models.", &model);
 // Then stream the output to the console output.to_std_out().await.unwrap();
 # }